Click here for an annotated Xlapak reading list.

 The volutes are thought to represent the winds associated with the rain god Chac.
 They swirl in a counter clockwise direction on the left and a clockwise direction on the right side of the panel.

-The southern portion of Structure 1 was apparently built slightly earlier than the northern part.
 A small chultun and its catch basin can be seen in front of the building.
-The ruins of Structure 2 can be seen in the right foreground.
+A tiny portions of Structure 2 appears in the right foreground

 Pollock noted during his expedition that a large number of chultunes were identified in the area near Structure 1 as well as presumably other places at the site.
 Chultunes are underground cisterns used in the Yucatan for collecting and storing water for use during the dry season.